pmazz/HomeAssistant-Config/devices.md

 # About

-These are the physical devices currently in use.
+These are the physical devices I currently use.

 ## My Devices